Getting Started with ink! v6

 Getting started with ink! v6

 The workflow for developing smart contracts remains similar to ink! v5.
-To get started, see our guide:.
+To get started, see our guide: Create a new contract.

 Migrating existing ink! smart contracts